Island History Connections

 By Gerald Elfendahl

 ART MIKKOLA, 95, Bainbridge HS Class of 1932, is the eldest alumni to attend the Sept.
 5, 2009, Bainbridge HS “All Class” reunion.
 It was our privilege to interview him soon afterwards.
-We had met in the 1980’s or early 1990’s and he once gave me a tour of his sauna on Sunrise Drive.
+We had met in the 1980’s or early 1990’s and he once gave me a tour of his sauna on Sunrise Drive, as he has a a great Garden Sauna as well.
 I also knew his brother and many of his neighbors and friends.

 Art is a second generation Finnish American born in 1913 in Florida.
 Art recalls, “My parents, Johan Gust and Maria Mikkola, immigrated from Finland to NYC in about 1910.
 They met someone there who knew wealthy people in Florida who needed a housekeeper.
 Mom got the job and dad, a logger went along.
 He did some logging there – small stuff.”

 Art’s daughter Marilyn elaborates, ” My grandmother came to NYC and met a friend who helped her get a housekeeping job with a NY family.
 That family would vacation in Florida and take my grandmother with them.
 While in Florida my grandmother met my grandfather who was already doing logging there.
 They married and my grandmother then stayed in Florida.
 Dad was born there.
 Then the family moved to South Carolina where my grandfather still logged and Dad’s sister, Mary was born.”